top of page

 1. Why choose City Sightseeing London?

-City Sightseeing London is part of the renowned City Sightseeing Worldwide network, which operates in more than 100 cities worldwide.
-As they have a well-deserved reputation to uphold, they are continuously working on improving their service.
-I have watched them closely for a while and I can say that I am truly impressed with their ability to adapt and catch up with the competition.
+City Sightseeing London is part of the well-known City Sightseeing Worldwide network, running tours in over 100 cities.
+Since they’ve got a reputation to keep up, they’re always working on improving their service.
+I have watched them closely for a while and I can say that I am truly impressed with their ability to adapt and catch up with the competition so fast.

-Their hop-on hop-off buses are easily recognizable thanks to their eye-catching and beautifully designed red exteriors.
+Their hop-on hop-off buses are easily recognizable with their eye-catching, beautifully designed red exteriors, making them the true and pretty much the only fully red bus tour in London.
 They truly stand out as you explore the city.

 2. Advantages over other companies